List of Star Wars species (A–E): Bothan

 In Star Wars Legends, Bothans hail from the industrial Mid Rim planet of Bothawui, though they also populate various colony worlds like Kothlis and Torolis.
 Most Bothans stand about 5–6 ft. tall.
 They have tapered pointed ears, elongated heads, and a very few from both sexes have beards.
 They are manipulative, crafty, suspicious, curious by nature, loyal, brave, and very smart.
 They developed their technology to travel among the stars millennia ago and are longstanding members of the galactic civilization.

-The Bothans, in the galactic war, play the role of spies for the Rebel Alliance.

-To the Bothans, information is the galaxy's most valuable currency, as well as its most potent weapon.
-As a culture, they believe that direct confrontation with foes — whether economic, political, or martial — is pointless.
-In an open conflict, the object both sides desire is often damaged or destroyed.
-This attitude has made espionage a natural line of work for Bothans.
-Information and spies are their greatest exports.
-The famed Bothan spynet is the largest independent intelligence-gathering organization the galaxy has ever seen.
-Beings of power everywhere find Bothans irritating because they have a tendency to use every bit of information they can to acquire leverage or money, but no one wants to be the only person without access to the spynet, so everyone continues to deal with the Bothans.